 Sick dogs should be in an environment with so much love and care to surround them.
 Don’t take the stress of your day out on your dogs.
 Insulin injections and blood testing can also be stressful but are a necessary part of your dog’s diabetes care.
 Try to keep your dog as calm as possible and try to keep them relaxed.

 Make Sure Everyone at Home is on the Same Page

 When caring for a sick dog, everyone at home has to be following the same protocol.
-Diabetic dogs respond to treatment better when they’re able to follow the routine set by the veterinarian.
-Also, especially for meal prohibitions, guests coming to your home should be aware of this, too.
-Even visitors in your home will need to be aware of the rules, you can’t have guests at your party feeding your dog scraps.
+Diabetic dogs respond to treatment better when they can follow the routine set by the veterinarian.
+Also, guests coming to your home should be aware of this, especially for meal prohibitions.
+Even visitors in your home need to be mindful of the rules; you can’t have guests at your party feeding your dog scraps.
 This isn’t necessarily a bad thing if not done regularly.
-But it can cause a sudden spike in the insulin levels that day, which could be hard to control.
+But it can cause a sudden spike in insulin levels that day, which could be hard to control.

 The same rule applies to dog treats, too.
 If you’ve got young kids who are used to feeding the dog with treats, you’ve got to exercise control over this.
 Make sure the dog treats are out of reach of the kids.
 Control also the portion of the treats that are to be given.

 Often the earliest signs of canine diabetes can only be noticed by a pet parent.
 It’s essential also to know the signs of canine diabetes help you to spot the signs and better manage when in its earliest stages.
 Excessive thirst and an increase in urination are often the most obvious signs of canine diabetes.

 When diabetes progresses, unfortunately, it can become fatal.
 You don’t want to be too late to notice your dog is sick.